FirmwGuy/CEP/docs/L2_FLOW/L2-INTEGRATION-GUIDE.md

-# Layer 2 Integration Guide
+# L2 Flow: Integration Guide

 Layer 2 is the bridge between business intent and the kernel.
 Treat it as the place where product teams submit playbooks, policies, and experiments, while the